-If the family fails to pass the income test, InRhodes discontinues extended MA benefits on the last day of a reporting month.
-In addition failure to pass the employment and income tests in month seven (7) of extended benefits, eligibility will end in any month during extended MA when it is determined that:
+If the family fails to pass the income test, InRhodes will discontinue extended benefits on the last day of a reporting month.
+In addition to failure to pass the employment and income tests in months seven (7) and thirteen (13) of extended benefits, eligibility will end any month during extended MA when it is determined that:

-- o the family ceases to include a child who meets the age requirement (see section 0342.50.10) living in the household; or, - o an employed caretaker relative failed to enroll in a employment-related health plan, which is offered at no-cost to the employee.
+- o the family ceases to include a child who meets the age requirement (see section 0342.50.10) living in the household; or, - o an employed caretaker relative failed to enroll in a employment-related health plan which is offered at no-cost to the employee.

-The maximum amount of time under the extended MA program is limited to twelve (12) months.
-InRhodes generates a notice of closing if eligibility is discontinued prior to the receipt of the maximum time allowed under the program's twelve (12) months time-limited benefits.
+The maximum amount of time under the extended MA program is limited to 18 months.
+InRhodes will generate a notice of closing if eligibility is discontinued prior to the receipt of the maximum time allowed under the program's 18 months timelimited benefits.
 Eligibility is always discontinued on the last day of a month.

-For a family nearing the end of the maximum period allowed under extended MA, a Medical Assistance application packet must be mailed to the family at the beginning of month eleven (11) so that continuing eligibility for Medical Assistance can be redetermined for the members of the family.
+For a family nearing the end of the maximum period allowed under extended MA, a Medical Assistance application packet will be mailed to the family at the beginning of month seventeen (17).

-Failure to return the application by the specified return date will result in a discontinuance of coverage under extended MA.
+Failure to reapply by the specified return date will result in a discontinuance of coverage under extended MA.

 Eligibility may continue for those family members for whom InRhodes has sufficient data to determine eligibility pursuant to another MA coverage group, e.g., poverty level child.
-If InRhodes is able to determine eligibility based on data in hand,

-Medical Assistance is reauthorized in a timely manner to avoid interruption of medical coverage.
+If InRhodes is able to determine eligibility based on data in hand, Medical Assistance will be reauthorized in a timely manner to avoid interruption of medical coverage.

-0342.50.60 Good Cause

-A family may have reason to claim good cause for failure to comply with required action.
+0342.50.60 Good Cause REV:06/1998 A family may have reason to claim good cause for failure to comply with required action.